m-lab/website/_pages/bigquery_schema.md

 * Each M-Lab tool consists of a **client** and a **server**.
 * Whenever an M-Lab user starts a test, the client and server interact to measure different aspects of that user's connection.
 * A single user request triggers one or more **tests** (e.g., client-to-server test, server-to-client test).
-* For each test, a server collects a **log** and the test can be uniquely identified by its log filename.
+* For each test, a server collects a **log**, and the test can be uniquely identified by its log filename.

 ## BigQuery Tables